T-AbdelAlim/CraniumPy/README.md

 *NOTE: Step 3.
 (Clip, Repair, Resample) is computationally heavy (due to the resampling step) and can take a while depending on your setup.
 Clicking the screen may cause it to freeze.*

+## CraniumPy executebale (Windows)
+If you want to run this tool locally (on Windows) from an executable file (.exe):

+Simply run the executable file (CraniumPy.exe) to start the program (takes a few seconds to start).
+You do not need to install any requirements or dependencies.

 ## Installation
 Project is created with: